TheOdinProject/curriculum/organizing-js/factory-functions.md

 return {name: name, age: age, sayHello: sayHello}
 ```

-Put simply, if you are creating an object where you are referring to a variable that has the exact same name as the object property you're creating you can condense it and leave out the repetition:
+Put simply, if you are creating an object where you are referring to a variable that has the exact same name as the object property you're creating you can condense it like so:

 ```javascript
 return {name, age, sayHello}